Sweden Southern Sweden

 Kullens Fyr

-We were gifted with a stunning sunset at Kullens Fyr.
+We were treated to a stunning sunset at Kullens Fyr.

-Kullaberg Nature Reserve is a peninsula in Scania in Southern Sweden, about 45 minutes from Helsingborg.
+Kullaberg Nature Reserve (Kullabergs naturreservat in Swedish) is a dramatic peninsula in the region of Scania in southern Sweden.

 The picturesque town of Mölle

-The first thing we did was to take a stroll in Mölle.
+The first thing we did on arrival was take a slow stroll around Mölle, and the charming little town immediately won us over.

 Grand Hotel